 4 Point Calcium Wish List

-1. Increases Bone Density – if you can find a natural (non-drug) calcium product that has published clinical studies proving it increases bone density then you can ignore the following three points.
+1. Increases Bone Density – if you can find a natural calcium product that has published clinical studies showing it increases bone density then you can ignore the following three points.
 Because this is the Holy Grail.

 Fear of fracture is the number one reason we buy and take calcium.
 And if your bone density increases, then your chance of fracture decreases.

 2. Contains Many Trace Minerals – our bones are made up of much more than just calcium.

 So, your bones need to be replenished with more than calcium.
 Magnesium, manganese, vanadium, silica and a few more minerals have all been shown to assist in bone building and so should be part of any bone health supplement.
 (7)